FROM THE OFFICE OF THE SUPERINTENDENT

 Dear Students, Parents and Community Members:

 This Refrigerator Calendar is filled with important dates throughout the year and we hope it will provide valuable information about our schools.
-We hope that you will post it in a prominent place in your home and refer to it often as a way to stay involved in your child’s education.
-The 2018-2019 calendar is also posted on our district website at www.npsk.org.
+We hope that you will post it in a prominent place in your home and refer to it often so you can stay involved in your child’s education.
+The 2019-2020 calendar is also posted on our district website at www.npsk.org.
 The website is a great source for even more information about each of our district’s schools and all of our programs.
 Inevitably, there will be changes to the calendar, including some deletions and far more additions, so check the calendar on the website as we update it regularly.

 The beginning of each school year is an exciting time for your children, our staff and the administration – we still get butterflies in our stomachs as we anticipate the first day.
-We can’t wait to have the hallways, classrooms and playing fields filled with the sound of happy and engaged students!
+We look forward to the hallways, classrooms and playing fields filled with the sound of happy and engaged students!

 Superintendent of Schools